wax-office-of-inspector-general/wax-developer/docs/dapp-development/setup-local-dapp-environment/dapp_wallet.md

 ## Create a Default Wallet

-To create a new wallet, use the <span class="codeSample">wallet create</span> command:
+To create a new wallet, use the `wallet create` command:

 ```shell
 cleos wallet create --to-console